emmajanedrews/base-template/_drafts/what-can-our-no-hassle-home-marketing-system-do-for-you.md

 {% include youtube.html %}

-When it comes to marketing your home, we’ve got no-hassle systems in place to help maximize your experience.
+<center>When it comes to marketing your home, we’ve got no-hassle systems in place to help maximize your experience.</center>

 Today, I’d like to share you seven highlights from our no-hassle home marketing system.
 The document these highlights come from is simply an overview of how we sell properties differently than our competition.